davesweb/dashboard/readme.md

 - Go to the root folder of the project you're using this package in.
 - Run `php artisan vendor:publish --provider=Davesweb\Dashboard\ServiceProvider --tag=public --force`
 - The assets from the package are now available, use the asset helper for ease of use.

+## Todos

+- Instead of using CSS class names for the icons, use HtmlString objects so we aren't required to use an icon library that is used by specifying class names.
+- Add a check for cached routes to the crud route registration and add a command to cache the menu items of crud classes, so we don't need to instantiate every single crud class on every request.